Truck lane in Santa Teresa speeds up border shipments

 SANTA TERESA, N.M.
-(AP) — A cargo lane for trucks is speeding up border shipments from a Foxconn plant on the Mexican side of the Santa Teresa border crossing as part of a new pilot program.
+(AP) — A cargo lane for trucks has sped up border shipments from a Foxconn plant on the Mexican side of the Santa Teresa border crossing as part of a new pilot program.

-The Albuquerque Journal reports it’s one of two pre-inspection pilot programs that have weapons-carrying U.S. Customs officers on site in uniform inspecting cargo in Mexico.
-Once shipments are inspected, trucks can haul the cargo across the border using a dedicated and secure lane.
+It’s one of two pre-inspection pilot programs that have weapons-carrying U.S. Customs officers on site in uniform inspecting cargo in Mexico.
+Once shipments are inspected, trucks can haul the cargo across the border using a dedicated and secure lane, the Albuquerque Journal reported .

 Foxconn, a Taiwanese company that builds Dell computers and other consumer electronics, is the only manufacturing facility in Mexico with pre-inspection.
 The other program is in Tijuana at the Otay Mesa border crossing for trucks carrying Mexican produce.

-Trade experts say having the pre-inspection program and dedicated truck lane in Santa Teresa is a major accomplishment.
+The pre-inspection program and dedicated truck lane in Santa Teresa is a major accomplishment, according to trade experts.

 Most Read Stories